milhnl/vis-format/README.md

 ### Bugs

+#### Possible cursor jumps

+You might see the cursor jump around when formatting.
+This should be very rare, as I have not seen it happen yet.
+Most formatters do not report the new cursor position, so there is a set of heuristics to avoid this.
+These heuristics might not always work perfectly, but I'd like to try to make them better.

+If you notice any jumps, please open an issue with the file and original cursor position.

+There is one situation that I do not consider a bug, and that's the cursor moving to the first non-whitespace character if the whitespace it is on changes.

+#### Ranged formatting

 Ranged formatting is not enabled and will currently not work with `prettier`.
 Prettier extends the range given on the command line to the beginning and end of the statement containing it.
 This will not work with how `vis-format`